JoshLeatherland/react-vite-mui-storybook-boilerplate/docs/components/textfield.md

 export default MyApp;
 ```

-In this example, there are two `FormField` components, each with different variants: `filled` and `standard`.
+In this example, there are two `TextField` components, each with different variants: `filled` and `standard`.

 ## Notes